Wei Xiaoyuan

-Junior
+Junior gymnastics career

 2018

-In February Wei competed at the WOGA Classic in the United States where she placed thirteenth in the all-around but recorded the third highest score on balance beam.
+In February Wei competed at the WOGA Classic in the United States where she placed thirteenth in the all-around but recorded the third highest score on the balance beam.
 In April she competed at the 2018 City of Jesolo Trophy in Italy, where she placed seventh on the balance beam and helped China place fifth in the team competition.

-The following month Wei competed at the senior-level Chinese Championships representing the Guangxi province.
+The following month Wei competed at the senior-level Chinese Championships representing Guangxi province.
 She placed fourteenth in the all-around and her team placed eleventh.
 In June, Wei competed at the Chinese Junior National Championships where she finished second in the 14 and under division behind Guan Chenchen.
 During event finals she won silver on uneven bars behind Wang Jingying, finished seventh on balance beam, and won gold on floor exercise.

 2019

 In March Wei competed at the 2019 City of Jesolo Trophy where she placed fifth in the all-around, on balance beam, and on floor exercise and placed seventh on uneven bars.
 In May she competed at the Chinese Championships where she placed tenth in the all-around.
 Wei was later selected to represent China at the inaugural Junior World Championships alongside Ou Yushan and Guan Chenchen.
 While there she helped China finish second in team final, behind Russia and ahead of the United States.
 Individually, Wei finished sixth in the all-around and won two medals in the event finals: silver on balance beam behind Elena Gerasimova and bronze on uneven bars behind Vladislava Urazova and Viktoria Listunova.

 She finished the season competing at the National Youth Games where she won gold in the all-around and on uneven bars ahead of Ou Yushan, silver on floor exercise behind Ou, and bronze in the team final, and she finished seventh on balance beam.